Drive sales on autopilot with ecommerce-focused featuresSee Features

 5. Ensure your customers want to receive the messages: Use an opt-in form to get the consent of a customer to send them customized text messages from your business.
 You should also provide an opt-out option.

 6. Include a compelling CTA: If you skip the CTA, you miss the point of personalized messages.
 Provide clear instructions on the action you want a customer to take.

 7. Don’t overdo emojis: While emojis create friendly and interactive communication, overusing them can distract the user from the main message.
-It can also make you come off as unprofessional.
+It can also appear unprofessional.

 How to send personalized text messages

-In the US, it’s a requirement by law under the Telephone Consumer Protection Act (TCPA).
+In the US, opt-ins are a mandate governed by the Telephone Consumer Protection Act (TCPA).
 In Europe, this is mandated by GDPR.

 - Let them know what value they’ll be getting—coupons, expert tips, deals, reminders, etc.

-- Inform them of the frequency with which they’ll receive messages.
+- Inform them of the frequency at which they’ll receive messages.